 Willing to bet on the future is Neon, which acquired rights to Philippe Lacôte’s sophomore feature, “Night of the Kings,” which was chosen as the Ivory Coast submission.
 Cohen Media Group picked up a Cannes selection, likely Colombian entry “My Father (Forgotten Will Be),” which closed San Sebastian.

-The Swedish Oscar Committee announced a shortlist of three festival titles ahead of their final announcement on November 3: “About Endlessness,” by Roy Andersson, “Charter,” by Amanda Kernell, and “I Am Greta,” by Nathan Grossman.
+The Swedish Oscar Committee picked “Charter,” by Amanda Kernell, over shortlisted “About Endlessness,” by Roy Andersson, and documentary “I Am Greta,” by Nathan Grossman.

-Also playing well in Venice was the Polish entry, Małgorzata Szumowska and Michał Englert’s crowdpleaser “Never Gonna Snow Again.”
+Also playing well in Venice was the Polish entry, Małgorzata Szumowska and Michał Englert’s crowdpleaser “Never Gonna Snow Again” (Kino Lorber).

-It will be a huge surprise if Russia doesn’t submit top-tier director Andrei Konchalovsky’s “Dear Comrades!” which won the special jury award at Venice to strong reviews.
+It would have been a huge surprise if Russia didn’t submit top-tier director Andrei Konchalovsky’s “Dear Comrades!”
+(Neon) which won the special jury award at Venice to strong reviews.
 His brother Nikita Mikalkov is well-placed in the film industry in Moscow, and friends with Vladimir Putin.

 Submitted by Georgia is Cannes and New York selection “Beginning,” which won the Fipresci prize at TIFF as well as four prizes in San Sebastian.
 Debut filmmaker Dea Kulumbegashvili is weighing distribution offers.
 Three-time Oscar-nominee Agnieszka Holland (Adapted Screenplay for “Europa, Europa,” Poland submission “In Darkness,” and West German submission “Angry Harvest”), returns to the fray with Berlin competition title “Charlatan,” which was submitted by the Czech Republic.